Jaycode88/ecofriendlynetwork/TESTING.md

 ## Bugs
 ### Fixed Bugs
-When Attempting to create the functionality for the shopping bag to be updated upon the click of the increment or decrement button being pushed rather than needing a submit button: I cam accross great difficulty in that when i was pressing the increment or decrement buttons the no. of items value would increment or decrement by 2 rather than 1 When i tried to fix this I would get varying results mainly the buttons not disabling and enabling correctly or the increment and decrements going in values of 2.
+When Attempting to create the functionality for the shopping bag to be updated upon the click of the increment or decrement button being pushed rather than needing a submit button: I came accross great difficulty in that when i was pressing the increment or decrement buttons the no. of items value would increment or decrement by 2 rather than 1 When i tried to fix this I would get varying results mainly the buttons not disabling and enabling correctly or the increment and decrements going in values of 2.
 After a lot of time debugging I realised it was due to using the quantity input script in the bag template as I was changing the function it was nessacerry to completely  rewrite the code for the bag template and leave the quantity input script for the product details page only.

 ## Unfixed Bugs